 Univ.-Prof. Dr. Gabriele Jutz

-She is a member of the Director’s Board of Synema – Gesellschaft für Film und Medien (Vienna), the Austrian Society of Semiotics and the Centre for Avant-Garde Studies, University of Iceland.
-She is also the National Representative to the Executive Committee in the International Association for Semiotic Studies.
+She is a member of several Director’s Boards: Synema – Gesellschaft für Film und Medien (Vienna); the Austrian Society of Semiotics; the Center for Avant-Garde Studies, University of Iceland; she is also the National Representative to the Executive Committee in the International Association for Semiotic Studies.
+She is a member of: NECS – European Network for Cinema and Media Studies; EAM – European Network for Avant-Garde and Modernism Studies; and of GfM – Gesellschaft für Medienwissenschaft.

 Office Hours: by Appointment